PLM and Circular Economy

 References & Resources

-Here below, we have begin to share a curated list of featured case studies, white papers, blog posts, presentations, webinars, and recorded interviews on the role of PLM-enabling technologies in manifesting a circular economy.
+Here below, we have begun to share a curated list of featured case studies, white papers, blog posts, presentations, webinars, and recorded interviews on the role of PLM-enabling technologies in manifesting a circular economy.

-We invite you to send us resources and examples for inclusion you have come across in your work, company, industry, or country to info@plmgreenalliance.com.
+We invite you to send us resources and examples for inclusion that you have come across in your work, company, industry, or country to info@plmgreenalliance.com.